Trainer Talks: Shawn Powers on Linux, College, and Employability

 Linux is just not as scary and mysterious as everybody seems to think.

 My biggest goal when I do Linux training is to peel back that mysticism and that scary covering.
-People get intimidated, and they're like, "Oh, Linux is so complicated.
+People get intimidated and say, "Oh, Linux is so complicated.
 It's just all green text on a black background."
-But it's really not that bad.
-Once you start to learn, you know, it's just configuration files or just text files, and it's really not that complicated.
+But it's not that bad.
+Once you start to learn, you know, it's just configuration or text files, and it's not that complicated.

 Your new course is called Everything Linux.
-That's a big course.
-One of our biggest.
+It's one of our biggest courses.
 Why did you want to tackle this?

-There has been decades of system administrators who keep their knowledge to themselves.
+There have been decades of system administrators who keep their knowledge to themselves.
 I'm not that guy.
 If you want to know about Linux, I want you to know and understand that it's not scary.
-It's not horribly complex.
+It's not complex.
 You can get it, and it can change your life.

 Switching gears a little.
-We all know that you've got a special, weird place in your heart for troubleshooting.
+We all know you've got a unique, weird place in your heart for troubleshooting.
 What can you share about troubleshooting?

-I do love troubleshooting.
-Most of my career has been in system administration and that's pretty much all just solving problems.
+I love troubleshooting.
+Most of my career has been in system administration, and that's pretty much all about solving problems.
 I could do a whole course right now about troubleshooting.

-Let's just start with one thing.
-What's the single, best advice you can give about troubleshooting?
+Let's start with one thing.
+What's the single best advice you can give about troubleshooting?

-Alright, here's the single, best advice I can give you.
-When you're troubleshooting a problem, try to cut the entire gamut of what it could be in half.
+Alright, here's the single best advice I can give you.
+When troubleshooting a problem, try to cut the entire gamut of what it could be in half.

 Keep cutting the problem down so you're focusing on a smaller and smaller area.
-Otherwise, you're gonna take forever to get to that point where it turns out your server is unplugged in the room down the hall.
+Otherwise, it'll take forever to get to that point where it turns out your server is unplugged in the room down the hall.

 Just cut the problem in half as often as you can.
 Work on a narrower and narrower problem.

 Shawn isn't just a troubleshooting and Linux nerd.
-He also tackles DevOps topics including Puppet, Chef, and Docker for CBT Nuggets.
-In addition, he has produced a number of webinars over the years on relevant tech topics.
+He also tackles DevOps topics, including Puppet, Chef, and Docker for CBT Nuggets.
+In addition, he has produced several webinars on relevant tech topics over the years.
 Here are a few of them:

 Linux For Mortals: How Shawn Got Into Linux